Chris-OKeefe/Chris-OKeefe.github.io/about.md

 permalink: /about/
 ---

 I'm a data analyst, experiment designer, and budding programmer.
-This is my GitHub site.